okke-formsma/vimeo-wrapper/README.md

 vimeo-wrapper
 =============

-A thin wrapper for vimeo activities with upload-capabilities
+A thin python wrapper for the vimeo API with upload-capabilities.
+It took me quite a while to get this figured out; the Vimeo
+API is rather PHP-centric.

 Installation: